 - Close the ssh connection.

-So as we are clear what to do lets jump into the Python code.
-So as I have already discussed import the libraries by writing following lines of code:
+So as we are clear what to do let us jump into the Python code.
+So as I have already discussed import the libraries by writing the following lines of code:

 import subprocess as sp